eegli/mfaws/readme.md

           To identify the auto-generated short-term credential profile [default: short-term] --force
-          Force the creation of a new short-term profile even if one already exists -h, --help
+          Force the creation of a new short-term profile even if one already exists --sts-region <STS_REGION>
+          The STS region to use for the AWS client [default: us-east-1] -h, --help
           Print help
 ```